Perturbed $(2n-1)$-Dimensional Kepler Problem and the Nilpotent Adjoint Orbits of $U(n, n)$: An integrable generalization of -dimensional Kepler problem

+and with the map inverse to the map defined in~(\ref{66}).
+For the explicit expression for~$a$ and~$b$ see~\cite{KS}.

-The Hamilton equations defined by $H_{red}$ in the canonical coordinates $(I_1, \psi_1)$ have form
+The Hamilton equations defined by $H_{\rm red}$ in the canonical coordinates $(I_1, \psi_1)$ have form

-From (\ref{510}) and $E:=H_{red}(I_1(t), \psi_1 (t), c_2, \ldots, c_{2n}) = const$ , where $E$ is the total energy of the system, we obtain
+From (\ref{510}) and $E:=H_{\rm red}(I_1(t), \psi_1 (t), c_2, \ldots, c_{2n}) = {\rm const}$, where~$E$ is the total energy of the system, we obtain

-Separating variables in (\ref{512}) we integrate it by quadratures.
-Next, using integrals of motion $I_2, \ldots, I_{2n}$, we integrate our initial system defined on $(\mathbb{C}^{2n}, d\gamma_{+-})$ by the Hamiltonian (\ref{65}).
-A detailed description of this method of integration one can find in Section 2 of the paper \cite{KS}.
+Separating variables in~(\ref{512}) we integrate it by quadratures.
+Next, using integrals of motion $I_2, \ldots, I_{2n}$, we integrate our initial system defined on~$\big(\mathbb{C}^{2n}, {\rm d}\gamma_{+-}\big)$ by the Hamiltonian~(\ref{65}).
+A~detailed description of this method of integration can be found in~\cite[Section~2]{KS}.

 Now let us assume that the last two of integrals of motion $I_2, \ldots,I_{2n-1}, I_{2n}$ are given by

 Hence, from (\ref{57}), we obtain the conditions